sethunath3/pocket-tank-client/README.md

 * Gameplay scene

 ## Tools Used
-* [Socket.io](https://github.com/floatinghotpot/socket.io-unity) is used for the communicating with the server.
+* [Socket.io](https://github.com/floatinghotpot/socket.io-unity) is used for communicating with the server.